felixhagspiel/customInputs/README.md

         }
     }

-No we change the appearence of the switch bar depending on the `checked` state:
+Here we define the appearence of the switch bar depending on the `checked` state:

     .fh-switch > [type="checkbox"] {
         //...
         &:checked + label:after {
-            background-color: #9EFFC4;
+            background-color: $color-active-light;
         }
         &:not(:checked) + label:after {
-            background-color: #DDDDDD;
+            background-color: $color-default-light;
         }
     }

-And the same for the switch-knob:
+And we do the same for the switch-knob:

     .fh-switch > [type="checkbox"] {
         //...